Commitment to Students with Disabilities

 Disability Discrimination

-Disability discrimination can occur whenever a qualified individual with a disability is denied the same equal opportunities afforded to other similarly situated individuals on the basis of his or her disability status.
+Disability discrimination can occur whenever a qualified individual with a disability is denied the same equal opportunities afforded to other similarly situated individuals on the basis of their disability status.
 Under applicable disability laws, an individual with a disability is a person who:

 1. Has a physical or mental impairment that substantially limits one or more major life activities